varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 With open source software, you can choose to install binary packages or compile stuff from source-code.
 To install a package or compile from source is a matter of personal taste.
-If you don't know which method too choose read the whole document and choose the method you are most comfortable with.
+If you don't know which method to choose, read the whole document and choose the method you are most comfortable with.